 11. Tour the Time Tunnel at Tennessee State Museum

-If you're interested in farming, there's another free museum you can visit–the Tennessee Agricultural Museum.
-This museum features 3,000 artifacts from the era before electricity, a garden of heirloom plants, and cabins.
-Admission is free, Monday to Friday 9am to 5pm.
+If you're interested in farming, there's another free museum you can visit in Nashville—the Tennessee Agricultural Museum.
+This museum features more than 3,000 artifacts from the era before electricity, a garden of heirloom plants, and historic cabins.
+Admission is free, Monday to Friday 9am to 4pm.

 12. Go People Watching at Nashville Farmers' Market

 There's no charge for people watching at Nashville Farmers' Market, open year-round.
 Located near Bicentennial Capitol Mall State Park and the Tennessee State Museum, the market has three components.
-Farmers at two "sheds" sell everything from Tennessee apples and Alabama oranges to artisan soap and honey–no charge for looking, chatting, and whatever free samples you can score.
-The well-stocked garden center covers 24,000 square feet.
+Around 150 farmers and vendors at two "sheds" sell everything from Tennessee apples and Alabama oranges to artisan soap and honey—no charge for looking, chatting, and whatever free samples you can score.
+The well-stocked garden center covers 18,000 square feet.

-Nutrition classes and monthly chef demonstrations are free.
+Events, such as chef demonstrations, are free.
 Market House, which sells international good eats (from curry to pizza and crepes) and Gardens of Babylon are open daily, from approximately 8am to 6pm.
-Farm sheds are open Friday to Sunday from 8am to 4pm.
-Night market happens every third Friday from 5 to 9pm.
+Farm sheds are open Saturday to Sunday from December through April, and Friday to Sunday from May through November.

 Address: 900 Rosa L. Parks Blvd., Nashville, Tennessee